 The E-Government Act of 2002 ("E-Gov Act"), applicable to federal government agencies, was enacted to "enhance the management and promotion of electronic Government services and processes" by, among other things, "establishing a broad framework of measures that require using Internet-based information technology to enhance citizen access to Government information and services."
 This push toward a more modern electronic and digital federal government was accompanied by formal privacy and data security requirements to protect the data, websites, and information systems used by federal government agencies.
-Although this Primer focuses on the key privacy-re-
+Although this Primer focuses on the key privacy-related requirements of the E-Gov Act, Title III of the E-Gov Act also created government-wide information security requirements, the Federal Information Security Management Act of 2002 (FISMA).